subsquid-labs/points-data/README.md

 Most squids will not resume on halt, must be run all at once (~10 min).

+Some may fail due to needing extra input files that are private.

 ## IceCreamSwap

 1. `node lib/icecreamswap/pools.js`